jfd235/Interactive-Lab-Hub/Lab 4/README.md

 ![prototype](./images/prototype.png "prototype")

-For the sake of convenience, some slight adjustments were made.
+For the sake of convenience, some slight adjustments were made from the original sketches.
 Namely I put the screen off to the left and the sensor on the right, just due to the position of the screen on the Pi.
-I also reduced the amount of utilized buttons from 10-6 to avoid problems of hitting multiple buttons on accident.
+I also reduced the amount of utilized buttons from 10 down to 6 to avoid problems of hitting multiple buttons on accident.

 LAB PART 2